caseyamcl/sortable-tasks/README.md

 A simple, un-opinionated abstraction library to allow for the ordering of tasks.
 Features:

+* Tasks are service class instances that can define other tasks as dependencies
-* Useful for libraries like setup algorithms, middleware layer ordering, and other libraries where the ordering of tasks is determined in an arbitrary order, but need to be run in a deterministic one
+* Useful for libraries like setup routines, middleware layer ordering, and other libraries where the ordering of tasks is determined in an arbitrary order, but need to be run in a deterministic one
 * Builds on the [`marcj/topsort` library](https://packagist.org/packages/marcj/topsort) to enable sorting of tasks, each defined in their own class
 * Un-opinionated about how tasks actually run; just concerned with sorting them based on their dependency and running them in-order